BerkeleyAutomation/FogROS/README.md

 The EC2 instance will be automatically created, and you will see the console printing "I heared Hello World" sent by the remote EC2 server.

+### Aside

+I am still working on optimizations.
+If any of the code doesn't work, first checkout commit 272a60f. (which I will tag it to make it easier to find)